 The Courtroom was filled to the brim on the day My Lord Justice Kolawole was to deliver the judgment.
 The judgment took the whole of one hour.
 His Lordship held that Baiyewunmi had to be taken as having intended the natural and probable consequence of his act, which was that Ayinla would suffer grievous harm as a result of the blow to the head.

 At this point, Justice Kolawole looked up from his record.
 There was pin drop silence in the court room.
 Baiyewunmi stood in the dock with his head bowed.
-Counsel for prosecution and defence watched His Lordship intently.
+Counsel for prosecution and defense watched His Lordship intently.

 The judge turned another page and continued: “In coming to my conclusion, I only need to say in the words of Apostle Paul in his letter to the Corinthians at chapter 11 verse 29: ‘For he that eateth and drinketh unworthily, eateth and drinketh damnation to himself…The accused eateth and drinketh unworthily; he eateth and drinketh damnation to himself.”